pugjs/pug-en/src/language/plain-text.md

 | ble.
 ```

 The trade-off is that it *requires* you to think about and take control over whether tags and text touch.
-Don't worry, though, you'll get the hang of it soon enough.

-If you need the text and/or inline-level tags to touch --- perhaps you need a period to appear outside the hyperlink at the end of a sentence --- this is easy, as it's basically what happens unless you tell Pug otherwise.
+If you need the text and/or tags to touch --- perhaps you need a period to appear outside the hyperlink at the end of a sentence --- this is easy, as it's basically what happens unless you tell Pug otherwise.

 ```pug-preview
 a ...sentence ending with a link